 On April 27, 2009, the Company entered into a settlement agreement with the Distributor Plaintiffs in these actions.
 The settlement agreement provided for, among other things, the payment by the Company of \$45,000 in exchange for a release by all potential class members of the direct purchaser claims under federal antitrust laws related to the products and acts enumerated in the complaint, and a dismissal of the case with prejudice, insofar as it relates to direct purchaser claims.
 The release would not cover potential class members that affirmatively opt out of the settlement.
 On September 30, 2010, the court issued an order denying a motion to approve the settlement agreement, ruling that the Hospital Plaintiffs, and not the Distributor Plaintiffs, are the direct purchasers entitled to pursue damages under the federal antitrust laws for certain sales of BD products.
-The settlement currently remains in effect, subject to certain termination provisions, and the Distributor Plaintiffs are seeking appellate review of the court's order.
-The Company currently cannot estimate the range of reasonably possible losses with respect to these class action matters beyond the amount already reserved and changes to the amount already recognized may be required in the future as additional information becomes available.
+The settlement agreement currently remains in effect, subject to certain termination provisions, and the federal court of appeals has granted the Distributor Plaintiffs' request to appeal the trial court's order on an interlocutory basis.
+The Company currently cannot estimate the range of reasonably possible losses with respect to these class action matters beyond the \$45,000 already accrued and changes to the amount already recognized may be required in the future as additional information becomes available.